galawaydude/data-place/000 index/stuff.md

 to manages all the processes, there is another ds, which is pcb(pcb is per process, or all the processesd)

 switching between processes is called context switching, the states of a process are also stored in the pcb of the process

+the shit that is stored by the pcb process id process state (there are some states defined for all the processes, learn about these also) program counter cpu registe